b-chase/twitter-idol-chatbot/README.md

 * Fix the output to be punctuated and capitalized properly
 * Add validation checks to transformer model to prevent overfitting
 * allow user to select from list of chatting partner when the boot the program
+* change twitter pulls to take more tweets